 Was React Native a solution to all our problems?
 Well, no. But if apps like Facebook, Instagram and Skype are using this technology in production, at least you know you don’t need to question its maturity.
 As with all development, you will still encounter difficulties and platform-dependent problems you need to solve.
 For example, multiple-image selection and status bar control are both very different on iOS and Android.
 A plugin by the React Native community may work for you, but depending on your requirements you may end up writing your own native implementation.

-If you haven’t already, download our new app and give it a test drive yourself.
+If you haven’t already, download our new app for Android or iOS and give it a test drive yourself.
 We would be happy to hear your feedback.
-In 2019 we will be back with more about our React Native journey!
+In 2019, we will be back with more about our React Native journey!